Academy: Will Smith refused to leave Oscars after Rock slap

 The academy’s board of governors met Wednesday to initiate disciplinary proceedings against Smith for violations against the group’s standards of conduct.
 The academy said disciplinary action for Smith could include suspension, expulsion or other sanctions.

-Many have focused on why Smith was allowed to remain seated front row at the Academy Awards after the incident.
+Many have focused on why Smith was allowed to remain seated front row in the Dolby Theatre after the incident.
 On Wednesday, the academy suggested that it attempted to remove the actor from the audience.

 “Things unfolded in a way we could not have anticipated,” the academy said.
 “While we would like to clarify that Mr. Smith was asked to leave the ceremony and refused, we also recognize we could have handled the situation differently.”